Rapper KidX now behind the mic interviewing top artists

-Rapper KidX may be known for his impressive rapping skills, but he is back on the music scene to try his hand at something new – TV presenting.
+Rapper KidX may be known for his impressive rapping skills, but he is back on the music scene to try his hand at something new which is – TV presenting.

 While music is noted as the essence of the continent’s heartbeat, the new show The Hanger, set to be launched on Trace Urban, celebrates the artistry and the work that goes on behind the scenes of some of SA’s favourite artists.

 “We shot really dope moments on the show.
 It was quite eye-opening to be on the other end of the microphone asking questions.
-I got to be exposed to the world of different artists because previously I’d engage other artists on an artists-to-artist level.
+I got to be exposed to the world of different artists because previously I’d engage other artists on an artists-to-artist type of level unlike when I interview them like I'm doing on the show.

-“When you get to probe and pull information from an artist it allows you to see them from a very different perspective.
-From communicating through a beat to now a camera is a unique challenge that I’m enjoying every time I step on set to interview artists,” he said.
+“When you get to probe and pull information from an artist this allows you to see them from a very different perspective.
+From communicating through a beat to now a camera where an entire population of people will be watching and deriving from is a unique challenge that I’m enjoying every time I step on set to interview artists,” he said.

+As a hip-hop emcee, how was it like speaking to an amapiano DJ like Mr JazziQ?

-He said as a hip hop artist, interviewing amapiano DJ Mr JazziQ was enlightening experience.
+He said as a hip-hop artist, interviewing Aamapiano DJ Mr JazziQ was It was quite a crazy yet an enlightening experience.

-“Luckily, our worlds aren’t too far much apart.
-To sit down with some of the guys who are really doing well in the space exposed me to the secret to their success.
+“Luckily, our worlds aren’t too far apart. because of the nature of hip hop that I do – it's really close to what some of the piano that's out there but To sit down with some of the guys who are really doing well in the space exposed me to the secret to their success.

 “I got exposed to their mindset, the energy that they carry around and their musical knowledge.
 Getting to talk to music producers such as Mr JazziQ has allowed me to see myself as more than just a rapper.”